jinyu-hou/medium-blog-scripts/README.md

 # medium-blog-scripts

-This repository is for demostration purpose for Jinyu Hou's Medium blog posts.
+This repository is for demostration of Jinyu Hou's Medium blog posts.

 Jinyu Hou's Medium webpage:  https://jinyu-hou.medium.com/